wasartin/littleWorkshopOfHorrors/referenceMats/books/unix.md

 - The Importance of Having Users.
   * Linux has a tendency of it’s users also being developers.
 Who can identify problems/bugs and propose or implement fixes.
-  * Lesson 6: “Treating your users as co-developers is your least-hassle route to rapid code improvement & effective debugging.”
+  * **Lesson 6**: “Treating your users as co-developers is your least-hassle route to rapid code improvement & effective debugging.”
   * He is more impressed with Linux’s development model than the Linux Kernel itself.
 Upon noting this to Linux he responded * “I’m basically a very lazy person who likes to get credit for things other people actually do.”
   * Emacs Lisp seems to have followed a similar development style.

 - Release Early, Release Often

-07. Lesson 7: “Release early.
+07. **Lesson 7**: “Release early.
 Release often.
 And listen to your consumers.”

-08. Guven a large enough beta-tester and co-developer base, almost every problem will be characterized quickly and the fix obvious to someone.”
+08. **Lesson 8**:Given a large enough beta-tester and co-developer base, almost every problem will be characterized quickly and the fix obvious to someone.”

-I.e. Linus’s Law “Given enough eyeballs, all bugs are shallow” Aka “Debugging is parallelizable” - Jeff Dutky
+I.e. Linus’s Law “Given enough eyeballs, all bugs are shallow” Aka
+> “Debugging is parallelizable” -- <cite>Jeff Dutky</cite>

-“More users find more bugs.” - Fred Brooks (MMM)
+> “More users find more bugs.” -- <cite>Fred Brooks (MMM)</cite>

-One person can find the bug, and another can fix it.
+* One person can find the bug, and another can fix it.

-09. “Smart data structures and dumb code works a lot better than the other way around” “Show me your [code] & conceal your [data structures], and I shall continue to be mystified.
+09. **Lesson 9**: “Smart data structures and dumb code works a lot better than the other way around” “Show me your [code] & conceal your [data structures], and I shall continue to be mystified.
 Show me your [data structures], and I won’t usually need your [code]; it’ll be obvious.” - Fred Brooks (MMM) on ‘flowcharts’ & ‘tables’ respectively.

 10. **Lesson 10**: “If you treat your beta-testers as if they’re your most valuable resource, they will respond by becoming your most valuable resource.”